Reach Out and Read continues to be committed

 Literacy and Brain Development in Primary Care (otherwise

-known as LitNet), will develop and coordinate research
+known as LitNet), has worked on developing and

-projects, with a particular emphasis on large-scale network-based
+coordinating research projects, with a particular emphasis on

 Click here for more details